ISISComputingGroup/ibex_developers_manual/Instron-stress-rig---MiniTower.md

 - Check the machine is powered on - it travels with the stress rig and may not necessarily always be plugged in!
 - Check the machine is connected to the ISIS network via it's motherboard port, and to the stress rig via the USB-ethernet adapter.
-- Connect a monitor to find out the machine's IP address - it is sometimes slow to update in the nameserver, but can be remote-desktopped to if you know the IP directly.
+- Connect a monitor to find out the machine's IP address - it is sometimes slow to update in the nameserver, but can be accessed via remote desktop if you know the IP directly.
 - For username/password details for this machine, see keeper.

 ### ArbySPY